mattermost/mattermost-docker/README.md

 ## Upgrading Mattermost to 4.9+

-Docker images for `4.9.0` release introduce some important changes from [PR #241](https://github.com/mattermost/mattermost-docker/pull/241) to improve production use of Mattermost with Docker.
+Docker images for `4.9.0` release introduce some important changes from [PR #241](https://github.com/mattermost/mattermost-docker/pull/241) to improve use of Mattermost with Docker.
 **There are 2 important changes for existing installations**

 One important change is that we don't use `root` user by default to run the Mattermost application.
 So, as explained on [the README](https://github.com/mattermost/mattermost-docker#start), if you use host mounted volume you have to be sure that files on your host server have the correct UID/GID (by default those values are `2000`).
 In practice, you should just run following commands :